How Great Is Our Economy If the Bottom 50%'s Share of the Nation's Wealth Has Plummeted Since 2009?

 Contributions/subscriptions are acknowledged in the order received.
 Your name and email remain confidential and will not be given to any other individual, company or agency.
 All contributors are listed below in acknowledgement of my gratitude.

-Thank you, callmeishmael ($50), for your magnificently generous Substack subscription to this site -- I am greatly honored by your support and readership.
+Thank you, Steve K. ($5/month), for your magnificantly generous subscription to this site -- I am greatly honored by your support and readership.

-Thank you, Michael T. ($50), for your superbly generous Substack subscription to this site -- I am greatly honored by your support and readership.
+Thank you, Kevin W. ($50), for your marvelously generous subscription to this site -- I am greatly honored by your support and readership.

-Thank you, Ed A. ($50), for your splendidly generous Substack subscription to this site -- I am greatly honored by your support and readership.
+Thank you, Julius L. ($50), for your splendidly generous subscription to this site -- I am greatly honored by your steadfast support and readership.

-Thank you, Kevin B. ($50), for your marvelously generous Substack subscription to this site -- I am greatly honored by your support and readership.
+Thank you, Daniel L. ($50), for your superbly generous subscription to this site -- I am greatly honored by your steadfast support and readership.

 go to Kindle edition